wotbrew/idx/README.md

 (lookup users :age 10)
 ```

-Say you have a vector of numbers, and you want to find the negative ones, functions are both properties and predicates.
+Say you have a vector of numbers, and you want to find the negative ones, functions are properties.

 ```clojure
 (def numbers [-1,3,4,-5])